karttur/geoimagine/_posts/2018/2018-10-23-GRACEblog.markdown

 <!-- /TOC -->
 # Introduction

-This post goes threw the steps needed to produce colored maps of the trends in global water storage using data from the GRACE mission.
+This post goes through the steps needed to produce colored maps of the trends in global water storage using data from the [GRACE (Gravity Recovery and Climate Experiment)](https://grace.jpl.nasa.gov) mission.
 To actually repeat the steps you must have installed Karttur´s GeoImagine Framework.

 # GRACE

 The Gravity Recovery and Climate Experiment (GRACE) was built around two identical satellites orbiting the Earth.
-Traveling at a fixed distance the gravitational pull caused minute changes in the vertical elevations between the two satellites.
-This minute change can be used for estiamting the gravitational pull.
-The only short-term change in the gravitational pull that can really affect the satellites vertical movement is change in water storage.
+Traveling with a fixed distance in between them the gravitational pull caused minute changes in the vertical elevations between the two satellites.
+This change can be used for estimating the gravitational pull.
+Short term (days to months) changes in the gravitation is primarily related to the Earth's water reservoirs over land, ice and oceans, and earthquakes and crustal deformations.

-I used the GRACE data to track changes in the equivalent water depth from april 2003 to january 2017, the period over whihc the GRACE expermned lasted.
+I use GRACE TELLUS [Level-3 data grids of monthly surface mass changes](https://grace.jpl.nasa.gov/data/monthly-mass-grids/) to detect trends in water storage on land.
+The GRACE data that I use represent the changes in equivalent water thickness relative to a time-mean baseline.
+There are three different solutions for the calculations of equivalent water thickness, respectively produced by CSR (Center for Space Research at University of Texas, Austin), GFZ (GeoforschungsZentrum Potsdam) and JPL JPL (Jet Propulsion Laboratory).
+You can use any of these solutions, or combine them, but the official recommendation is that [users obtain all three data center's solutions (JPL, CSR, GFZ) and simply average them](https://grace.jpl.nasa.gov/data/choosing-a-solution/).

 This blog summarises how the processing is done using Karttur´s GeoImagine Framework.

-###

-The GRACE data translation to mm equivalent water ....

 ## Python Package

-The GeoImagine framework includes a package for specific GRACE processing: geoimagine.grace.
+The GeoImagine framework includes a package for specific GRACE processing: [geoimagine.grace](#).
+However, also several other packages in the Framework are needed for repeating the steps below.

 ## Data access and download

-THe GRACE data is freely available over ftp ().
-As the dataset is small and the experiment finsihed, I downloaded the data using an FTP client (Filezilla).
-The GRACE data is in 1 degree spatial resolution and the equivalent water depth products have a temporal resolution of 1 month.
-The data is available as netnc files, as tifs and as ASCII text files.
-Kartturs GeoImagine Framework can import any of these formats, but the specific imprter that solves the projection of the GRACE data on the fly use the ASCII data as input.
+THe GRACE data is freely available from [GRACE TELLUS] (https://grace.jpl.nasa.gov/data/get-data/).
+The data is available as ftp, and as the dataset is small and the experiment finished, I download the data using an FTP client ([Filezilla](https://filezilla-project.org)).

+The data is available as NetCDF files, as GeoTIFF images and as ASCII text files.
+Karttur's GeoImagine Framework can import any of these formats, but the specific GRACE importer that solves the projection of the GRACE data on the fly use the ASCII data as input.
+When downloading the data, just keep the same folder structure as the online resource.

 ## Organizing the dataset

-The GRACE dataset available online is not projected in the usual manner, but starts at the Greenwhich Meridian and then extends eastwards.
+The GRACE dataset available online is not projected in the usual manner, but starts at the Greenwich Meridian and then extends eastwards.
 It wraps the dateline and the last column again ends at the Greenwich Meridian.
-To solve the projection on the fly when organizing GRACE data, use the process <span class='process'>OrganizeGrace</span>.
+To solve the projection on the fly when organizing GRACE data, use the process <span class='process'>OrganizeGrace</span> (only works on the ASCII data).
 This process is a subclass to <span class='process'>OrganizeAncillary</span>, and uses the same xml structure:

 ```
 <?xml version='1.0' encoding='utf-8'?>